The Parable of the Rich Fool (Luke 12:13-21): Reflections on the True Treasure

 “Someone in the crowd said to Jesus, ‘Teacher, tell my brother to divide the inheritance with me.’”
 (Luke 12:13)

-Jesus is teaching about the Kingdom of God when he is interrupted by a man concerned about a family inheritance dispute.
-It's an everyday scene, common both in Jesus' time and today.
+Jesus is teaching about the Kingdom of God when he is interrupted by a man concerned about a family dispute over inheritance.
+It is an everyday scene, common both in Jesus' time and in our own.
 Inheritance, a symbol of wealth and stability, becomes a source of discord.
 The request, however, reveals more than a legal conflict: it exposes a heart dominated by greed.

 Instead of intervening directly, Jesus responds firmly:

 This answer, at first glance, may sound harsh.
-But it reveals Jesus' mission: He did not come into the world to resolve material disputes, but to free humanity from the inner slavery that binds us to things.
-Christ seizes the moment to teach something much deeper about life, detachment, and the true meaning of existence.
+But it reveals Jesus' mission: He did not come into the world to resolve material disputes, but to liberate man from the inner slavery that binds him to things.
+Christ takes advantage of the moment to teach something much deeper about life, detachment, and the true meaning of existence.

 The Warning Against Greed